XenitAB/flux-status/README.md

       - --git-url=<git-url>
 ```

-## Exporters
+## Notifiers
-Flux Status uses different exporters depending on the git provider used, and they require different
+Flux Status uses different notifier depending on the git provider used, and they require different
-types configuration parameters depending on the exporter used.
+types configuration parameters depending on the notifier used.
 The main parameter needed is the
 token used to authenticate with the different APIs.

 ### Gitlab
-The Gitlab exporter requires an [access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) to authenticate with the Gitlab API.
+The Gitlab notifier requires an [access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) to authenticate with the Gitlab API.
 The token should be passed with the `--gitlab-token` flag.

 ### Azure Devops
-The Azure Devops exporter requires a [personal access token]() to autheticate with the Azure Devops API.
+The Azure Devops notifier requires a [personal access token]() to autheticate with the Azure Devops API.
 THhe toke should be passed with the `--azdo-pat` flag.

 ### Github
 TBD